-- Rockers Smash Guitars: Parodied Trope in the video for Dylematythat is where the guitar being shashed and stomped upon is a plushie.
+- Rockers Smash Guitars: Parodied Trope in the video for Dylematythat means where the guitar being shashed and stomped upon is a plushie.
 (No, we don't know where they got it.)

 - Silly Love Songs: Parodies them... with a song showing how to write one.

-- Surrealism: Loads, but Głowy Lenina znad pianina (do obrazu Salvadora Dali)that is merits a special mention, being a sort of Filk Song for... paintings of Salvador Dalí.
+- Surrealism: Loads, but Głowy Lenina znad pianina (do obrazu Salvadora Dali)that means merits a special mention, being a sort of Filk Song for... paintings of Salvador Dalí.

 - Three Chords and the Truth: Not very varied melodically, but there is a lot of odd philosophy there.
 Oftentimes Word Salad Philosophy, true.

-- Trash of the Titans: "Przewróciło się, niech leży" that is is about how relaxing it is not to clean up.
+- Trash of the Titans: "Przewróciło się, niech leży" that means is about how relaxing it is not to clean up.

-- Wild Hair: Włosy that is a song about how cool having long hair is.
+- Wild Hair: Włosy that means a song about how cool having long hair is.